DiedrichsenLab/MultiTaskBattery/docs/instructions.rst

 .. image:: images/Slide6.png
    :width: 600

 This is the N-Back task.
 This is a task of working memory.
 On the screen you will be presented with a series of letters (either A, B or C).
 Whenever you see that the current letter on the screen is the same as the letter 2-letters ago, make your response.
 For example, you may see A, then B, then A again, when you see that second A make your response indicating that A matches the letter that you saw two trials ago.
-Finally, the first block of this run will be slower than normal to allow for familiarisation”.

 Theory of Mind
 ^^^^^^^^^^^^^^^